 If the use case is just "maybe people will search better," keep the rollout small.
 Broad access makes sense only after the team can name the questions, source systems and review path.

 The first setup choice is whether the app should search, sync or act.
 Search is the lowest-risk starting point because the person is asking a question in the moment.
 Sync can be useful when the team needs faster answers from internal files, but it also means deciding which drives, folders and users are included ahead of time.
+OpenAI's ChatGPT apps with sync documentation says synced app data can help generate responses and proactive suggestions, with controls in connector settings.
 Actions deserve the most caution because the tool may create or update information outside ChatGPT.

 For Google Drive, read the setup details before assuming it is a one-click feature.
 OpenAI's Google Drive app with sync setup describes both self-service and admin-managed approaches.
 It also notes that quick setup is recommended for ChatGPT workspaces with ten or fewer users, while admin-controlled setup uses a Google service account and can sync files and existing permissions for enabled users.
 That gives small teams a sensible default: start with a controlled group and one clear domain, not every shared drive by habit.